Brand Name

 • change in hearing

-• chest pain, discomfort, or burning
+• chest pain, discomfort, burning, or tightness

 • clay colored stools